-Speakers for Bulkex21 to be announced shortly
+Speakers for Bulkex21

 Declan Barry started as a Mechanical Engineer in Ireland in 1978 he completed further education with the Institute of Industrial Management and Product Development 1984 to 87.
 This got Declan into a career developing Explosion Protection services with Mercury Engineering in 1987, finishing as to General Manager 1997.
 His primary task was testing and installing Pressure Hot Water Explosion Suppression Systems for the Dairy industry.
 Declan bought Explosion Hazards in 1998.
 He is Member of the Institute of Engineers in Ireland, European Safety Management Group, the EU’s Safetynet programme, National Standards Association of Ireland representative to CEN TC305 and BSI EXL/023 standards representative and is also member of MHEA and on the council of SHAPA.

 Rail Operations & Technical Director at Loram UK Ltd

 Paul Long is Rail Operations & Technical Director at Loram UK leading the engineering, rail operations and the maintenance teams on their site in Derby.
 Paul is also the technical lead for the development and approval of Loram OEM On Track Machines for the European, Middle East and North African markets.
 Previously, Paul worked at Network Rail for 14 years, starting as a graduate engineer and progressing through to managing Network Rail’s central engineering team for Network Rail’s fleet of 2,500 rail vehicles.
 Paul joined ZF in 2018 as their UK & Ireland Business Manager and Professional Head for their rail business.
 Paul is a Chartered Engineer and elected Fellow with the Institution of Mechanical Engineers.